rameshv29/aws-mcp-servers/src/postgres-mcp-server/README.md

   --readonly "true"
 ```

-**Note:** Direct PostgreSQL connection uses the connection modules in the codebase but requires integration work to be fully functional with the current server implementation.
-Currently, only RDS Data API is fully integrated.
+**Note:** Both connection methods are fully integrated and functional.
+The server automatically determines the connection type based on the parameters provided.

 ## Prerequisites